 When you are ready to receive your new crown, bridge, or denture, our team will take detailed impressions of your mouth.
 Then, those impressions will be used by a dental laboratory to create your custom new teeth.
 The size, shape, and color of your restoration will all be tailored to complement your unique smile.

 After the lab sends your restoration to us, we will verify its fit before we attach it to your implants.
 It may take a few weeks to adapt to your new smile, but you should be smiling and eating confidently in no time!

 Benefits of Dental Implants

-Dental implants are capable of restoring one tooth, or multiple teeth including an entire arch.
+Dental implants are capable of replacing one tooth, or multiple teeth including an entire arch.
 They can support different types of restorations that allow our dentists to restore your smile, even if you’re missing most of your teeth.

-Missing Single Tooth
+Missing 1 Tooth

 When you are missing only one tooth, your implant restoration will be a customized porcelain crown.
 It’s designed by our dentists to match your neighboring teeth and blend flawlessly with your smile.